krishanthisera/CKS-Challenges/challenge-02.md

   }
 ]
 ```
-Same as the dev-webapp, `kubsec` has flagged two concerns here
+Same as the dev-webapp, `kubesec` has flagged two concerns here
 1.  `CapSysAdmin`
 2. `AllowPrivilegeEscalation`

 The fixed is trivial, it is required to remove the `CapSysAdmin` capability from the container and set `AllowPrivilegeEscalation` to `false`

-Here is the updated pod definetion.
+Here is the updated pod definition.
 Note that the container image has been updated to `kodekloud/webapp-color:stable`
 ```yaml
   apiVersion: v1